 Alternative Breaks is a service-learning program for students to explore social issues through meaningful service, education, and reflection during their academic breaks.
 The Alternative Breaks (AB) program aims to: train Break Leaders with the knowledge and skills to lead their peers in memorable, safe, and fun breaks; strengthen partnerships with communities where breaks take place; sustain service education in DECals and apply the justice lens of the service trip social issues to local (Bay Area) contexts; and create trips are open to students from all income levels.

-This year, we have made a strategic move to join Magnolia Project, focused in New Orleans, with our Alternative Breaks program.
+Last year we made a strategic move to join Magnolia Project, focused in New Orleans, with our Alternative Breaks program.
 This increases our capacity to offer winter and spring service trips and also enables us to offer summer internships in each of the 10 Alternative Breaks partner communities.

 More on the Magnolia Project....

 Formed in the aftermath of Hurricane Katrina, The Magnolia Project is a University of California, Berkeley student social justice organization created in collaboration with the UC Berkeley's Public Service Center.
-In 2006, UC Berkeley began partnering with community based organizations in New Orleans and 2013-14 marks the eighth year of a ten-year commitment to working in solidarity with Gulf Coast communities.
+In 2006, UC Berkeley began partnering with community based organizations in New Orleans and 2014-15 marks the ninth year of a ten-year commitment to working in solidarity with Gulf Coast communities.

 Magnolia Project seeks dedicated students who are not afraid to get dirty and challenge their own assumptions about a just rebuilding process in the Gulf Coast.
 The program offers a 2-week winter service trip, an 8-week summer internship program.

 The Alternative Breaks Winter Service Trips are a two week service and educational trip in January, organized by students and recent alum, for students.